inesoaresilva/my-website/data/post/exploring-cape-verde.md

 <figcaption> Working from Prime Coworking </figcaption>
 </figure>

-### Staying Alone as a Woman
+### Being a Woman & Staying Alone

-Lastly, this is a challenge related to being a woman there.
-I definitely look tourist there, but that doesn't help.
+I definitely look like a tourist there and that doesn't help.
 Every time I would go back home alone during the day, I would hear guys shouting every minute.
 Some of my favorite punchlines were 'I like your mouth' or when they would do just noises 🙃

-The other tourist girls that were there experienced the same.
+Other foreigner women that were there experienced the same.

 I never felt in danger but they could be very weird and inappropriate if you wouldn't put a barrier.

-Some moments even make me laugh now - one time at night in a street in front of a bar, there was a guy that starts smelling the hair of one of our friends & another situation happened to me when I was doing a workout alone at the beach and a guy sits next to me and starts making a noise as if he was calling a dog 😐😠
+Some moments even make me laugh now - one time at night in a street in front of a bar, there was a guy that started smelling the hair of one of our friends & another situation happened to me when I was doing a workout alone at the beach and a guy sat next to me and starts making noises as if he was calling a dog 😐😠

 ## My thoughts about Nomadic Lifestyle